Steelcase: Come For The Growth, Stay For The Value

 Higher expenses related to new product investments and expansion efforts have led to a conservative and downward revision to EPS over the upcoming fiscal year.
 However, as investments begin to pay off and expansion brings a higher revenue mix, as evident by latest quarterly reports, the company is expected to boost its cost control measures and work on margin expansion in its newly expanded regions.

-(Source: Author generated / Bloomberg)
+(Source: Author generated/Bloomberg)

 A look at top line data shows the expected results from the company's investments and expansion efforts as a better product mix and more in-tuned offerings enable a higher adoption by businesses worldwide:

-(Source: Author generated / Bloomberg)
+(Source: Author generated/Bloomberg)

 I currently expect Steelcase to continue and invest in new product launches and regional expansion to remain a dominant market leader and focus on cost management and lower expenses later on, benefiting its long-term prospects over its short-term performance and management's efforts to do so are evident by sales forecast, which I believe based on market dynamics discussed earlier in the article are rather conservative.